AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 .........

-Modern set theory is built axiomatically and led
+Modern set theory is built axiomatically

-Axioms postulating the existence of large cardinals
+theory.
+Axioms postulating the existence of large

-were also introduced , describing cardinalities of sets that are
+cardinals were also introduced, describing cardinalities

-real numbers.
-It is not yet known what the consequences of the
+of sets that are much larger than the cardinality of c1 sets of real numbers.
+It is not yet known what the

-infinite and "unattainable" powers) for future
+sets" (even with infinite and "unattainable"

-mathematics.
-And it is no longer clear at all whether it could
+cardinalities) for future mathematics.
+And it is no longer clear

-have any relation to the real world, some "practical
+at all whether it could have any relation to the real world, some

-significance".
-For the study of the geometric and
+"practical significance".
+For the study of the

-topological structure of spacetime in
+geometric and topological structure of spacetime

 numbers .